 Santa Monica, California 90401

-Failure to do so, unfortunately, makes it more difficult to recover compensation from Bird for their role in your crash.13 However, overcoming user agreements like this is not impossible.
+Failure to do so, unfortunately, makes it more difficult to recover compensation from Bird for their role in your crash.13 However, overcoming user agreements like this with the electric scooter company is not impossible.

 - See e.g., Christina Araviakis, “Birds Take Flight in Baltimore: The City’s Attempt to Regulate the New Electric Scooters,” University of Baltimore Law Review (December 7, 2018).